 TIP: Remember, this is the description that conference attendees will read to decide whether or not to attend your session.
 It needs to be enticing, but also very clear of what you will be discussing.
 We recommend you leave institution names out of the abstract.

 TIP: We recommend a title that is evocative, but it should succinctly convey the content and topic you will be presenting.

-This presentation is meant for
+- This presentation is intended for

 TIP: Think about the content you will present and who it is most relevant/directed towards.

-- It provides a broad range of information that would be of interest to a general audience
+- Anyone.
+It provides a broad range of information that would be of interest to a general audience

 - New and emerging professionals with fewer than 5 years of experience and expertise in the subject area